 Today, to try to ascertain a caller’s location, Call Taker’s have to contact the cell phone provider and ask them where the call is coming from, a process that can take several minutes.
 For those in the midst of a life-or-death situation, those minutes are a fight for survival.

 Due to the current state of emergency services infrastructure, the location that a cell carrier provides may not be very accurate after all.
 Due to the limitations of cell phone triangulation, the position that a 911 Call Taker receives could be within a radius of several miles depending on how far away the cell phone towers are.
 In dense areas, such as capital cities, this could mean that a caller could be within several hundred buildings in a particular radius.

 Carbyne, thanks to our hardworking engineers and developers, has solved the location problem.
 Using the powerful Global Positioning chips embedded in every modern cell phone, as well as different sensors and signals both in and around smartphones, we have been able to improve location accuracy to less than 5ft.
-Even Google, in partnership with several major 911 vendors, has only managed to ensure location accuracy to 121ft.

 But, we weren’t happy with just that.
 We decided to go a significant step forward and add in a Z axis.
 What’s a Z axis?
 Z axis is the geographic term for elevation.
 What this means is that not only can we find the address that a call is coming from but for multi-story dwellings or office buildings (that often have 40, 50, or 60 stories on them) our technology determines just how far up they are and even what room they’re calling from.
 Unlike other solutions in the market, which provide altitude, Carbyne provides accurate location, up to the floor number and down to the exact room.